-34.7.3 Read Operation
+35.7.3 Read Operation

 The following flowchart shows how to read a single block with or without use of PDC facilities.
-In this example (see Figure 34-8), a polling method is used to wait for the end of read.
+In this example (see Figure 35-8), a polling method is used to wait for the end of read.
 Similarly, the user can configure the interrupt enable register (MCI_IER) to trigger an interrupt at the end of read.
-These two methods can be applied for all MultiMedia Card read functions.

-Figure 34-8.
+Figure 35-8.
 Read Functional Flow Diagram